movementkitchen/website/src/pages/index.md

 ---

 Do you have an injury that keeps coming back?
-You try exercising at the gym, practising yoga, Pilates or running but keep getting hurt?
+You try exercising at the gym, running, practising yoga or Pilates but keep getting hurt?
 Do you have back pain every time you lift or carry your child or grandchild?
-Or maybe you feel that things never quite got back to normal after having a baby?
+Or maybe you feel that things never quite got back to normal post-baby?
 You might have tried various approaches with mixed results but the pain keeps returning.

 Are you a curious mind, interested in understanding why you get injured and determined to step by step reclaim a strong body and an active lifestyle,